jessekrubin/ry/docs/src/api.md

 from ry.ryo3.xxhash import xxh3_128_digest as xxh3_128_digest
 from ry.ryo3.xxhash import xxh3_128_hexdigest as xxh3_128_hexdigest
 from ry.ryo3.xxhash import xxh3_128_intdigest as xxh3_128_intdigest
-from ry.ryo3.xxhash import xxh3_digest as xxh3_digest
-from ry.ryo3.xxhash import xxh3_hexdigest as xxh3_hexdigest
-from ry.ryo3.xxhash import xxh3_intdigest as xxh3_intdigest
 from ry.ryo3.xxhash import xxh32 as xxh32
 from ry.ryo3.xxhash import xxh32_digest as xxh32_digest
 from ry.ryo3.xxhash import xxh32_hexdigest as xxh32_hexdigest